JuliaStats/StatsModels.jl/docs/src/formula.md

 `StatsModels` is to make it simpler to transform tabular data into matrix format suitable for statistical modeling.

+At the moment, "tabular data" means an `AbstractDataFrame`.
+Ultimately, the goal is to support any tabular data format that adheres to a minimal API, __regardless of backend__.

 ## The `Formula` type

 The basic conceptual tool for this is the `Formula`, which has a left side and a